jeffschwartz/preamble/preamble.3.0.md

 The following configuration options can be overridden in the _**preamble-config.js**_ file located in the _javascripts_ folder:

 ### **windowGlobals**
 Default value = true.
-Set to false if you don't want to pollute the global name space and instead use the two global vars 'Preamble' and 'assert'.
+Set to false if you don't want to pollute the global name space and instead want to use the one global variable 'Preamble'.

 ### **timeoutInterval**
 Default value = 50 milliseconds.
-This is the value Preamble uses to wait before it times out a test.
-This value includes the time allocated to setup (beforeEach), teardown (afterEach) and the actual test (it or test).
+This is the value Preamble uses to wait for a spec to complete.
+This value includes the time allocated to setup (beforeEach), teardown (afterEach) and the actual spec.

 ### **name**
 Default value = 'Test'.
-Override this to display a meaningful name for your tests.
+Override this to display a meaningful _name_ for your suite in the output report.

 ### **uiTestContainerId**
 Default value = 'ui-test-container'.
 Override this to use a different ID for the UI test container DOM element.

 ### **hidePassedTests**
 Default value = false.
-Set it to true to hide passed tests.
+Set it to true to hide passed specs.

 ### **shortCircuit** <span class="added"><small>v2.1.0</small></span>
 Default value = false.
-Set it to true to cause Preamble to imediately terminate running any further tests and to then produce its coverage, summary and detail report.
+Set it to true to instruct Preamble to terminate running any further specs upon the first spec failure.
 This is a convenient option to use if your suites take a long time to run.

 ## In-line Configuration
-Begining with v2.0, you can call _**configure**_ directly from within your test scripts.:
+Begining with v2.0, you can call _**configure**_ directly from within your test scripts.

 ### **configure** *configure(hash)*
-Call _**configure**_ passing a _**hash**_ containing _properties_ and their associated _values_ for the configuration options to be overriden.
+Call _**configure**_ passing a _**hash**_ containing the _properties_ and their associated _values_ for the configuration options to be overriden (see **_Configuration Using preamble-config.js_** above for descriptions of all the available configuration options).
 <p class="warning">Place the call to <em>configure</em> at the very <strong><em>top</em></strong> of your test script file.</p>
 <p class="warning">Please note that the <em><strong>windowGlobals</strong></em> configuration option can only be overriden by setting its value in the <em>preamble-config.js</em> configuration file and that it cannot be overriden using <em>in-line</em> configuration.
 Please see <em>Configuration Using preamble-config.js</em> above.</p>